-Here's How To Figure Out What REALLY Turns You On, According To A Sex Therapist
+How To Figure Out What Turns You On: A Sex Therapist Explains

-It continues to surprise me how so many people haven't examined what really turns them on.
+What turns you on?
+If you're not sure, you're not alone: Many people don't actually know what their sexual turn-ons are.
 When I work with couples in therapy, I hear about how people struggle to figure out what they like and what they want, as well as the challenges they have communicating these things to their partner.
+Here's how to explore what turns you on and how to talk about your turn-ons with your partners:

 The truth is, what's arousing will be different for each of us.
 Our eroticism is comprised of the specific things in sex that really turn us on, revealed in our sexual preferences, our fantasies, and our reactions to sexual media.
 There are no rules when it comes to turn-ons, and there are no rights or wrongs when it comes to sexual excitement.
 Each person's eroticism is completely unique, like a fingerprint.